International (PCT) Patent Applications - The Basics

 OwnershipBack to top

 When any applicant in the PCT application is not also an inventor, we strongly recommend that, at the time of filing the PCT application, the inventor(s) sign an assignment document.
-This is intended to avoid or reduce possible difficulties of establishing ownership in various countries, particularly the USA, later on in the process, for example at the time of entry into the National/Regional Phase, when an inventor may be unavailable or unwilling to sign new documents.
+This is intended to avoid or reduce possible difficulties of establishing ownership in various countries, later on in the process, for example at the time of entry into the National/Regional Phase, when an inventor may be unavailable or unwilling to sign new documents.
 If you would like further information on assignments, please let us know.

 Filing formalitiesBack to top